ADITISHARMA-22/ADITISHARMA-22/README.md

 # 💫 About Me:
-Hi I am a tech enthusiast with good developing skills . <br>I love to learn and explore more in this area. <br>Currently i am in my last year of BE CSE degree .
+Hi I am a tech enthusiast with good developing skills . <br>I love to learn and explore more in this area. <br>Currently i am in my last year of BE CSE degree and searching for good oppurtunities where I can upskill myself  .

 ## 🌐 Socials: